JOIN THE JOURNEY! 10% discount on your first purchase by subscribing to the newsletter

 Lemongrass, Cymbopogon citratus

-Elder Flower, Sambucus nigra
+Elderberry, Sambucus nigra

 Laurel, Laurus nobilis

-Sweet Orange, Citrus sinensis
+Sweet orange, Citrus sinensis

 This is the composition per 100g: